 What is Call of Duty WWII?

-Returning to the storied battlefields of the second world war, Call of Duty WWII brings the series back to its roots, for a high octane shooter experience.
+Returning to the storied battlefields of the second world war, Call of Duty WWII brings the series back to its roots for a high octane shooter experience.
 From the beaches of Normandy to the streets of Berlin, you'll join a squad in the American 1st Infantry Division, famously nicknamed the "Big Red One", as you take the fight to the Nazis on the front lines.
-With a full story driven single player campaign to play through, a Zombies survival mode that sees you face off against wave after wave of Nazi zombies, and a fully featured competitive online mode, there's plenty to keep shooter fans busy in Call of Duty WW2.
+With a full story driven single player campaign to play through, a Zombies survival mode that sees you face off against wave after wave of Nazi undead, and a fully featured competitive multiplayer mode, there's plenty to keep shooter fans busy in Call of Duty WW2.

 How do you play Call of Duty WWII?